HCARC Ham Radio

 e, Texas and has existed for nearly 50 years.
 Our membership, which varies around 100, is also drawn from Fredericksburg, Boerne, Bandera, Lake Hills and surrounding counties.

-Meetings are the First Thursday of each month at the historical Union Church, 101 Travis St. Kerrville.
+Meetings are the First Thursday of each month at the historic Union Church, 101 Travis St. Kerrville.

 We maintain a Two Meter repeater covering Kerrville and the surrounding area.
 Our repeater call changed from N5HR on 146.98 to W3XO on 146.79 in memory of the passing of our long-time member Bill Tynan in September 2018.